If you were to ask visitors — or locals — to name the prettiest street in Savannah, they’d probably quickly respond with “Jones Street.”

 Picturesque sidewalk scene of Jones Street, the prettiest street in Savannah, with brick sidewalks, magnolia trees, and stately homes

-See what I mean?
-Flags everywhere.
-The 100 block of E Jones Street is where you’ll spot the highest concentration of flags all lined up in a row.
+The 100 block of E Jones Street is where you’ll see the highest concentration of flags all lined up in a row.

 Unique Street Signage